happycollision/articles/2023-01-02-variant-system/article.md

 `"https://api.example.com"` or `"https://dev-api.example.com"` or whatever other
 URL makes sense for the given variant.
 We don't need to maintain some kind of runtime cross-reference for which variants talk to which server.
-It all goes into the variant config itself and is sussed out at build time.
+It all goes into the variant config itself and is resolved at build time.

 ## "Give me the code"